Let's partner!

 It's all about people, planet, and profit

 Making money is important.
 It's not the only thing that matters, of course, but if we want to continue to make an impact, and use our business as a force for good, we must continuously grow revenue and improve our profitability.
-We manage our business with a set of repeatable processes and rely on our culture of continuous improvement to increase profitablity.
+We manage our business with a set of repeatable processes and rely on our culture of continuous improvement to increase profitability.

 We're strategic and thoughtful about where and how we grow the top line.
 And we plan to keep it going.